 - Upon authorization, the payment is deducted and retained by the payment gateway in a dedicated account; settled to the service provider/merchant as per their settlement cycle.

 The sole function of these types of accounts is to facilitate the settlement of online payments.
-The funds are the third-party money, they are neither of the payment gateway nor of any other party.
+The funds are third-party money, they are neither of the payment gateway nor of any other party.
 They belong to the respective merchant and meant to be transferred to his bank account in the duration of the settlement cycle fixed which can vary from t + 3 to 7 working days (t is the transaction date) and upon the successful completion of the promised services to be provided to the customer.

 It can collect a single merchant’s multiple online payments and settle them together at a time instead of so many payments making multiple entries.
 They are provided by the acquiring bank and together with the card processors, they are also responsible for the fraud detection on the attempted transaction by the customer.

-As mentioned earlier, the amount kept as deposit in the merchant account belongs to only the merchant.
+As mentioned earlier, the amount kept as a deposit in the merchant account belongs to only the merchant.
 And needs to be transferred to them in a pre-defined time period known as the settlement cycle.